aws/aws-cdk/packages/@aws-cdk/aws-certificatemanager/README.md

 * hostmaster@domain.com
 * postmaster@domain.com
 * webmaster@domain.com

-DNS validation is possible in ACM, but is not currently available in CloudFormation.
-A Custom Resource will be developed for this, but is not currently available.

 Because of these blocks, it's probably better to provision your certificates either in a separate stack from your main service, or provision them manually.
 In both cases, you'll import the